jollyblume/MarkingStore/README.md

 ## Petri Nets and Symfony Workflow and This Component
 ### A super quick overview
-Petri Nets have been used to descibe workflow systems since the 1950's.
-They have been studied deeply and proven to provide superior workflow analytics.
+Petri Nets have been used to descibe workflow systems since the 1960's.
+They have been studied deeply since and proven to provide superior workflow analytics.

 The Petri Net model defines a few standard interfaces used to descibe a workflow and track a token as it is processed by that workflow:
 * **Tokens** are the objects being tracked as it proceeds through a workflow.
 The symfony/workflow component uses the term *subject* in place of the traditional *token*.
 A symfony *subject* has minimal requirements to be considered valid workflow tokens.
 These requirements are discussed below.
 I am likely to use the terms *token* and *subject* interchangeably.
 I will clean this language up during a future review cycle.